 Are you a data-provider?
 Start here!

 The growing complexity of cancer diagnosis and treatment requires data sets that are larger than currently available in a single hospital or even in cancer registries.
 However, sharing patient data is difficult due to patient privacy and data protection needs.
-Privacy preserving distributed learning technology has the potential to overcome these limitations.
+Privacy preserving federated learning technology has the potential to overcome these limitations.

-The general idea behind distributed learning is that sites share a (statistical) model and model parameters instead of sharing sensitive data: each site runs computations on a local data store that generate these aggregated statistics.
+The general idea behind federated learning is that sites share a (statistical) model and model parameters instead of sharing sensitive data: each site runs computations on a local data store that generate these aggregated statistics.
 In this setting organizations can collaborate by exchanging aggregated data/statistics while keeping the underlying data safely on site and undisclosed.

 A central server that coordinates communication with the nodes;